-LIST: Stores closed on Thanksgiving Day
+List: Stores closed on Thanksgiving Day

 (WJW) — Attention shoppers: many retailers have announced that their doors will be closed on Thanksgiving this year.

-FOX 8 has compiled a list of stores that will be closed for the holiday.
+Here is a compiled list of stores that will be closed for the holiday.

 Stores closed on Thanksgiving Day